 Step 2.
 Obtain, Complete and Submit a Pre-Notification Incentive Application.
 Obtain a hard copy or access the CEBEEP Incentive Application form online at ConsumersEnergy.com/startsaving.
-Or, utilize the online application at ConsumersEnergy.com/easyapp.
+Or utilize the online application at ConsumersEnergy.com/easyapp.
 Complete all the required information as stated.

 - Pre-Notification is strongly recommended for all projects.
-Contractors may complete the form on behalf of their customers, but all the customer information and a customer contact name must be provided. - Applications received with missing documents or information are categorized as incomplete and will not be considered received or processed until all required information is submitted. - Upon approval of the pre-notification, incentive funds will be secured for up to 90 days.
-A pre-inspection may be required. - For projects requiring pre-notification, work should not begin until the customer receives a reservation letter from the CEBEEP team.
+Contractors may complete the form on behalf of their customers, but all the customer information and a customer contact name must be provided. - Applications received with missing documents or information are categorized as incomplete and will not be considered received or processed until all required information is submitted.